leocfig/DL-25-26/Homework1/README.md

 ## Question 2 - Feedforward Neural Networks (FFNs)
 All programming components of Question 2 are implemented in:
 **File:** `homework1_code/hw1-ffn.py`

+The experiment to run is chosen depending on the `-mode` argument.

 ### 1. Implementation Warmup
 Implements the foundational FFN components required for the later experiments (`FeedforwardNetwork` class).